 Proper Technique

-Get the best results from your cleaning loofah:
+Get the best results from your cleaning loofah with these techniques.

 - Wet thoroughly - Dry loofah is more abrasive; wet it first for gentler cleaning